They’re past the newborn stage but still figuring out how to get a good night’s sleep. Here are some ways you can guide them in the right direction…

 Frequent feeds are still important for babies at three months (Hunt, 1992; Mosko et al, 1996; Mosko et al, 1997; Horne et al, 2004, 2010).
 And some parents use feeding as a tool to try and help their baby sleep for longer stretches at night.

-They might offer additional feeds during the evening called cluster feeding.
-Or they might semi-wake;their baby for a feed between 10pm and midnight - 'dream feeding'.
-Cluster feeding and dream feeding can be used by parents who are breastfeeding and/or formula feeding (Dewar, 2018).
+They might offer additional feeds during the evening.
+Or they might semi-wake their baby for a feed between 10pm and midnight - sometimes called 'dream feeding'.
+Both these techniques can be used by parents who are breastfeeding and/or formula feeding (Dewar, 2018).

 Get some daylight